 The firm's Risk Committee is responsible for establishing the desired risk profiles of our investment vehicles, monitoring and managing exposures relative to those targets, and allocating capital and risk among our investment strategies.
 The Risk Committee consists of our Chief Risk Officer, the four members of the Executive Committee, and two rotating senior investment professionals.

-I have been working at D. E. Shaw & Co. - Investment Firm full-time (More than 3 years)
+I worked at D. E. Shaw & Co. - Investment Firm full-time (More than 3 years)

 Advice to Management

-I applied through a recruiter.
-The process took 1 day.
-I interviewed at D. E. Shaw & Co. - Investment Firm (New York, NY).
+I applied in-person.
+I interviewed at D. E. Shaw & Co. - Investment Firm.

 Had 4 interviews here for various EA positions.
 Was recommended for the first 2 then was reached out to by recruiters of DE Shaw for the last two.
 Recruiters seem very unorganized as they had to me take the same editing test 3 different times - i didn't mind as I feel like I knew the document very well.
 They also passed me along to a different recruiter who didn't seem to know anything about me or that I have been there previously.
 Unfortunately, It has gotten to the point where as much as i would love to work at DE Shaw, I refuse to come back in for an interview.
 Either they want me or they don't, but I won't waste my time (or PTO at my current job) for a place that doesn't want me.
 I know I would make a great EA for the company of DE Shaw, but at the end of their day it's their loss.